Visual arts: Sculpture

 Sculpture is three-dimensional artwork created by shaping or combining hard or plastic material, sound, or text and or light, commonly stone (either rock or marble), clay, metal, glass, or wood.
 Some sculptures are created directly by finding or carving; others are assembled, built together and fired, welded, molded, or cast.
 Sculptures are often painted.
 A person who creates sculptures is called a sculptor.

 The earliest undisputed examples of sculpture belong to the Aurignacian culture, which was located in Europe and southwest Asia and active at the beginning of the Upper Paleolithic.
 As well as producing some of the earliest known cave art, the people of this culture developed finely crafted stone tools, manufacturing pendants, bracelets, ivory beads, and bone-flutes, as well as three-dimensional figurines.

 Because sculpture involves the use of materials that can be moulded or modulated, it is considered one of the plastic arts.
 The majority of public art is sculpture.
 Many sculptures together in a garden setting may be referred to as a sculpture garden.
 Sculptors do not always make sculptures by hand.
 With increasing technology in the 20th century and the popularity of conceptual art over technical mastery, more sculptors turned to art fabricators to produce their artworks.
 With fabrication, the artist creates a design and pays a fabricator to produce it.
 This allows sculptors to create larger and more complex sculptures out of materials like cement, metal and plastic, that they would not be able to create by hand.
-Sculptures can also be made with 3-d printing technology.
+Sculptures can also be made with 3-D printing technology.

+The visual arts also include monumental works that use the natural landscape as a medium, such as land art and hill figures.
+A notable example is the Litlington White Horse in East Sussex, England.
+This 20th-century geoglyph is a form of relief sculpture created by the 'subtractive' method of removing turf to reveal the underlying white chalk and requires regular maintenance to preserve its visual contrast against the green downland.